shoeffner/mthesis/src/conclusion.md

 approximated well enough.
 This is likely a problem of the model.
-A model to try out instead might be to first perform an orthogonal projection into the direction of the screen, fit the pupils into the projection and then perform a raycast from the pupils onto modeled eyeballs.
+A model to try out instead might be to first perform an orthogonal projection into the direction of the screen, fit the pupils into the projection and then perform a ray cast from the pupils onto modeled eyeballs.
 This would resolve an error which likely occurs in the current model: By not projecting the pupil centers properly onto the eyeball, they are likely displaced in relation to their true position.
 The effect is visualized in \Cref{fig:failedprojection} using a 2D